Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Introduction

-{While the model's performance is constrained by the quality of remote-sensing observations (as is the case with any data fusion approach), its flexibility allows for future enhancements, including the integration of covariates and alternative models for the full distribution. }
+{While the model's performance is constrained by the quality of the gridded reanalysis field (as is the case with any data fusion approach), its flexibility allows for future enhancements, including the integration of covariates and alternative models for the full distribution. }

 The remainder of this paper is structured as follows. {Section~\ref{sec:data} introduces the data that motivates our modelling approach.
 Section~\ref{sec:Methods} outlines the proposed model and details the inference procedure.
-Section~\ref{sec:DFCS} presents a case study on air quality monitoring in the Greater London region, showcasing the results and comparing them with alternative modelling approaches.
+Section~\ref{sec:application} presents a case study on air quality monitoring in the Greater London region, showcasing the results and comparing them with alternative modelling approaches.
 Finally, Section~\ref{sec:DF_DandC} discusses the findings and concludes the paper.}

 {The data used in the paper as well as the C++ and R codes to implement our model can be obtained from \url{https://github.com/danicuba-stats/DataFusion_for_Extremes}.}